Colin Kaepernick Has a Job

 The remaining option—to persist—is the one that has always been inconvenient for white America.
 Colin Kaepernick is inconvenient.
 To persist is to show strength, but also to be unpredictable, hard to define, impossible to control.
 And to grow stronger with every lash is to become dangerous—a threat not only to power, but to inspire others to follow suit.
 Leaders of color in this country have long been mythologized by white America when they teach their own to thrive within the confines of current rules, not when they demand that every rule be called into question.
 “In many ways, he is the quintessential sacrificial lamb,” Loggins says of his friend.
 “And we’re just trying to not let him get sacrificed.”

 But Colin kept his cool and, thankfully, has still not learned his lesson.
 Because of that, he still does not have a job in the National Football League.
-But when the 2017 preseason began, Marshawn Lynch sat on a cooler during the national anthem.
-And Michael Bennett sat with a towel over his shoulders, during the national anthem.
+But when the 2017 preseason began, Michael Bennett sat with a towel over his shoulders, during the national anthem.
 And Malcolm Jenkins raised a fist, during the national anthem.
 And, yes, the white defensive end Chris Long put an arm on Jenkins’ shoulder, during the national anthem, a song written by Francis Scott Key—a slave owner by inheritance—the song containing a third verse that’s as racist as nearly everything else created before 1865.

 Colin Kaepernick was gone, but he was not forgotten.